 Trends have changed.

 That's probably because people's attitudes about tooth appearance have changed over the last 25 years, likely due to the explosion of tooth-whitening options that have become available over this same time frame.

 Nowadays, it seems that that is the look a lot of people are seeking.
 And if that’s the one you want, it’s easy enough to get with a set of Lumineers®.

-In the case where only one or a few veneers are being placed, the characterization that's possible with a thicker veneer may be an important asset in creating a perfect match with the neighboring teeth.
+Especially in the case where only one or a few veneers are being placed, the increased characterization that’s possible with a (thicker) conventional veneer may be an important asset in creating a perfect match with the patient’s neighboring teeth.

 - B – This tooth demonstrates a fairly high degree of translucency at its biting edge (the grayness you see).
 And its color is not perfectly uniform.